docker/cli/README.md

 It is your responsibility to ensure that your use and/or transfer does not violate applicable laws.
+#### More
 For more information, please see https://www.bis.doc.gov

 Licensing
 =========
-docker/cli is licensed under the Apache License, Version 2.0.
+Docker/CLI is licensed under the Apache License, Version 2.0.
 See [LICENSE](https://github.com/docker/docker/blob/master/LICENSE) for the full license text.